donmalla/OpenRefine/README.md

 ###Licensing and legal issues

-OpenRefine-HD is open source as well.
 OpenRefine is open source software and is licensed under the BSD license located in the [LICENSE.txt](LICENSE.txt).
 See that file also for information on open source libraries that OpenRefine depends on.

+OpenRefine-HD is open source as well, offered under the same license.

 ###Credits

-This software was created by Ratnakar Malla.
+This extension was created by Ratnakar Malla.

 This software was created by Metaweb Technologies, Inc. and originally written and conceived by David Huynh <dfhuynh@google.com>.
 Metaweb Technologies, Inc.